Of Commerce, Counsel & the Coin

 Acquisition of the social-data layer

-27 October.
-The principal Western social-data platform changes hands; in the same act, the world's most-quoted speech graph becomes raw training material for a private surveillance overlay marketed as free speech.
+The principal Western social-data platform changes hands on 27 October, and in the same act the world’s most-quoted speech graph becomes raw training material for a private surveillance overlay marketed as free speech.

 2024